 Every day proposes different fishing conditions.
 On this fishing trip, everything came together just perfectly.
 The weather and water conditions were just right.
 Cody and Kevin landed over 20 Florida peacock bass on their short trip.
 It was an awesome day of fishing with several 4-5 pound fish.
 The biggest fish was caught by Kevin with a bass weighing 5 pounds.
 They also landed numbers of fish in the 2-3 pound range.
 We hope you enjoy the tape and live-action from this fishing trip.

-The peacock bass tend to school up together.
+The peacock bass tends to school up together.
 Captain Miley found a spot they were stacked up on and put some fish in the boat.
-After landing the numbers, they moved on to slow things down resulting with some big bass in the boat.
+After landing the numbers, they moved on to slow things down resulting in some big bass in the boat.

 Cody and Kevin could not have been more satisfied with their fishing adventure.
 Captain Robert Miley is looking forward to getting back out on the water with these great friends soon!

 If you are looking for a fishing adventure of a lifetime, don’t overlook Miami bass fishing.
 The freshwater systems here in South Florida will give you so much to take in.
 If you get seasick or don’t enjoy saltwater fishing, this is the perfect opportunity for you.
 Bring your friends, family, and loved ones along for an adventure you surely won’t forget.
 We hope to see you on the water next time holding up the biggest fish of your life!

 Capt Robert Miley started bass fishing in the Florida Everglades.